-PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Upon the Annexation's effective date, any rental unit that may be established in the Annexation Area will be registered and incorporated into the existing three to four year cycle of inspections.
+PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Upon the Annexation's effective date, the rental units in the Annexation Area will be registered and incorporated into the existing three to four year cycle of inspections.
 Rental properties will be inspected to the same standard and scope as those performed in the comparable areas.
 The housing code inspections will be performed with existing staff and operating resources.